Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Arctovish.md

 ---
 Ability1: Water Absorb
 Ability2: Ice Body
+Baby: 'No'
+BookImageName: HOME883.png
+BookShinyImageName: HOME883_s.png
 BoxSprite: SRD-BoxSprite-arctovish.png
+DexCategory: Fossil Pokemon
+DexDescription: "This mix of DNA made a more stable creature able to move, breathe\
+  \ and resist cold weather, the only problem is that its head is upside down.
+If\
+  \ it\u2019s not fed it cannot hunt on its own and will die of hunger in a few days."
 EventAbilities: ''
 GenderType: N
 HasForm: 'No'
+Height:
+  Deimeters: 20
+  Feet: 6.6
+  Meters: 2.0
 HiddenAbility: Slush Rush
 HomeSprite: SRD-HomeSprite-arctovish.png
 Learnset: '[[SRD-Arctovish-Learnset]]'
 Legendary: 'No'
 Name: Arctovish
 Number: 883
+PrimaryEggGroup: Undiscovered
+SecondaryEggGroup: ''
 Sprite: arctovish.png
 Type1: Water
 Type2: Ice
+Weight:
+  Hectograms: 1750
+  Kilograms: 175.0
+  Pounds: 385.8
 ---

 #PokeroleSRD/Pokedex